mosliu/fal2openai/README.md

-# FAL to OpenAI API Proxy (Python Version)
+# FAL to OpenAI API Proxy (Node.js Version)

-This is a Python implementation of the FAL to OpenAI API proxy.
+This is a Node.js implementation of the FAL to OpenAI API proxy.
 It provides a compatibility layer that allows you to use FAL AI models with OpenAI-compatible API clients.

 ## Features